dongxuli-concord-design/dongxuli-concord-design/XcGmPk/README.md

     * Linux: Nothing to do.
     * Windows:
       * Install Windows 10 English version on VMWare.
-      * Install VS2015 package.
-Remember to use custom instllation so to install ALL Visual C++ and SDK components.
+      * Install correct Node version with C/C++ tools.
-      * Install Python 2.7 is installed and set to the system path for python exe.
+      * Install Python 2.7 is installed and set to the system path for python2.7 exe.

 # JSONCpp